-16.4 Section 27 of The Policing and Crime Act 2009 allows local authorities to regulate lap dancing clubs and similar venues defined as sexual entertainment venues under the 2009 act.
-Norwich City Council has adopted these provisions and a separate policy in in place for these premises.
+16.4 Section 27 of The Policing and Crime Act 2009 allows local authorities to regulate lap dancing clubs and similar venues under the 2009 act.
+Norwich City Council has adopted these provisions and a separate policy is in place for these premises.